The Garden Lodge within the Grootbos reserve is an ideal getaway for families.

-There’s always someone at the informal reception here, and the barman made notably good rock shandy on our last visit!
-However, we’d single our Michael Lutzeyer, one of the owners, for his low-key but very consistent focus and presence; he’s very often around.
-Michael seems always busy, but never too busy to help one of the lodge team, or spend a little time guests – checking how they are, and advising them on the are.
+There’s always someone at the informal reception here.
+However, we’d single out Michael Lutzeyer, one of the owners, for his low-key but very consistent focus and presence; he’s very often around.
+Michael seems always busy, but never too busy to help one of the lodge team, or spend a little time with guests – checking how they are, and advising them on the area.
 His energy and focus on the lodge, its natural environment and its projects are impressive and quite infectious: you won’t find a more involved, enthusiastic owner on the continent!

 Outside is a large veranda with stunning views of the South Atlantic’s Walker Bay.
-Lunch is usually served here, and on our last stay this was often accompanied by a variety of sunbirds flitting around in the bushes.
-To one side of this veranda is a large swimming pool around which is split-level decking where seveal sitting areas have a variety of comfy chairs and sun loungers.
+Lunch is usually served here, and on a recent stay this was often accompanied by a variety of sunbirds flitting around in the bushes.
+To one side of this veranda is a large swimming pool around which is split-level decking where several sitting areas have a variety of comfy chairs and sun loungers.

 Set amongst the fynbos and Milkwood trees at Garden Lodge are 11 spacious, stone and wood suites.
 These are all beautifully decorated in a modern African theme with natural colours and fabrics; all have very similar facilities.

-- There are four ‘Classic Suites’ here.
-All have a separate, large kitchen-lounge area where you’ll find with a comfy sofas and armchairs; a TV with satellite receiver and DVD; a stocked mini-bar/fridge; and a wood-burning stove for the colder months.
-The small kitchen worktop in these houses a kettle, with tea and coffee (including a cafetière), some cutlery and glassware, a jar of biscuits and a bowl of fresh fruit (replenished daily!).
+- Four ‘Classic Suites’ all have an air-conditioned bedroom with a big comfortable bed made up with high-quality linens.
+They also have a separate, large kitchen-lounge area where you’ll find comfy sofas and armchairs; satellite TV and DVD player; a stocked minibar/fridge; and a wood-burning stove for the colder months.
+The small kitchen worktop in the suites houses a kettle, with tea and coffee (including a cafetière), some cutlery and glassware, a jar of biscuits and a bowl of fresh fruit (replenished daily!).

-Double-doors from the lounge, and a single door from the bedroom, lead out onto a secluded private veranda built around the existing trees.
-Here there are loungers, a small table and a shady umbrella – an area that we used quiote a lot.
+Double doors from the lounge, and a single door from the bedroom, lead out onto a secluded private veranda built around the existing trees.
+Here there are loungers, a small table and a shady umbrella – an area that one Expert Africa family used quite a lot.

-- Five ‘Luxury Suites’ - each of which is essentially very similar to the Classic Suites.
-However, the Luxury Suites are slightly larger than the Classic Suites (75-80m² instead of 55-60m²), and they have a bath as well as a shower in the bathroom.
+- Five ‘Luxury Suites’ are very similar to the Classic Suites, but they are slightly larger (75–80m² instead of 55–60m²), and they have a bath as well as a shower in the bathroom.

 The activities at Grootbos are an important part of being at the Garden Lodge for most visitors – and there’s a wide choice.
 Many are included in the costs of your stay; a few will cost extra.

-Activities which are normally included in your stay at Grootbos and done on the reserve include:
+Activities that are normally included in your stay at Grootbos and done on the reserve include:

-- Horse-riding: the reserve has 18 well-trained horses, and ponies for children, in its own stable – join scheduled rides on the reserve.
+- Horse-riding: the reserve has 20 well-trained horses, and three ponies for children, in its own stable.
+Join scheduled rides on the reserve.

-- Children’s activities: See below for much more detail on this lodge’s extensive programme of activities for children.
+- Children’s activities: See below for much more detail on Garden Lodge’s extensive programme of activities for children.

-- Beach picnics: for swimming, tanning or just being on the beach, staff from the Garden Lodge will transport you to and from excellent beaches and will serve you lovely picnic and make sure all necessary beach accessories are provided to make it as enjoyable as possible.
+- Beach picnics: for swimming, tanning or just being on the beach, staff from the Garden Lodge will transport you to and from excellent nearby beaches with a lovely picnic and will make sure all necessary beach accessories are provided to make your day as enjoyable as possible.

-- Land-based whale watching: explore the Walker Bay Nature Reserve and De Kelders Cliff and watch the whales in the season July to December.
-Experienced guides will take you to sites with best views to see the whale parents with their new-born calves.
+- Land-based whale watching: explore the Walker Bay Nature Reserve and De Kelders Cliff and watch the whales in season, from July to December.
+Experienced guides will take you to sites with the best views to see the whale parents with their new-born calves.

-- Guided cave tours: A visit to Walker Bay Reserve can include Klipgat Cave – a massive natural cave which has been excavated by archeologists as it seems to have been first occupied by human beings about 70,000 years ago – in the Midlde Stone Aga.
+- Guided cave tours: A visit to Walker Bay Reserve can include Klipgat Cave, a massive natural cave which has been excavated by archaeologists and seems to have been first occupied by human beings about 70,000 years ago – in the Middle Stone Age.
 The guide will tell you about this ancient world and its early culture.